travula/programming-languages-part-b/src/wk-1/notes.md

 Both in let and let*, the later bindings are not availble in the environment of the previous expressions.

-Also, in `let*`we can multiple bindings on the same variable and the last binding takes effect, while on the other hand such multiple binding to a sigle variable is not allowed in `let`
+Also, in `let*` we can have multiple bindings on the same variable and the last binding takes effect, while on the other hand such multiple binding to a sigle variable is not allowed in `let`

 ```
-;;; This iw wrong
+;;; This is wrong
 (let ([hd 0]
       [hd 1])
   hd)